sapien99/configureight/README.md

 con8 -p base -p envs/dev -p envs/devapp1 -p apps/app1 --ignoreerrors
 ```
 ## Tech
-Configur8 is written in python3.6 and is dependent on pyyaml for yaml parsing.
+Configur∞ is written in python3.6 and is dependent on pyyaml for yaml parsing.
 Releases for windows and linux (created with pyinstaller) will provide RTR binaries for linux, mac and windows without installing anything

 ## Installation
 ### python installation